Exposing the effect of $p$-wave in pion triplet under the strong magnetic field: Summary

 In order to control the strength of the $p$-wave state and fit the LQCD results in Ref.~\cite{Ding2020}, we have specified the value of $\tilde{\eta}^2$.
-Not surprising, the neutral pion spectra of present work are in accordance with the first principle simulations results~\cite{Bali2018,Ding2020}.
-Besides, we have obtained that the mass of charged pions bends around $eB\sim 0.8\,\mathrm{GeV}^2$ and becomes flatting in the ultra-strong magnetic fields, which reproduces the curve in Ref.~\cite{Ding2020}.
+Not surprising, the neutral pion spectra of the present work are in accordance with the first principle simulations results~\cite{Bali2018,Ding2020}.
+Besides, we have obtained that the mass of charged pions bends around $eB\sim 0.8\,\mathrm{GeV}^2$ and becomes flat in the ultrastrong magnetic fields, which reproduces the curve in Ref.~\cite{Ding2020}.
 In our model calculations, the charged pion decay constant $f_\pi(eB)/f_\pi(0)$ behaves like the trend of mass and does not deviate from $1$ too much after $eB>0.3\,\mathrm{GeV}^2$ while as $f'_\pi(eB)|eB|/f_\pi(0)$ increases straightly in the weak limit and then saturates for $eB>0.3\,\mathrm{GeV}^2$.
-These curves of decay constants don't agree well with the lattice results in Ref~\cite{bali_weak_2018}.
+These curves of decay constants do not agree well with the lattice results in Ref.~\cite{bali_weak_2018}.
 Indeed, at large magnetic field regions, the artificial saturation of the decay constants is inherited from the employed contact interactions.
 Further research is needed to investigate the strongly magnetized medium.

 Apparently, the presently employed model is too simple to manifest the full physics subject to an external magnetic field.
 The form of $\tilde{\eta}^{2}$ is not derived from an {\it ab initio} approach, but adopted through a phenomenological way.
-A complete representation of Poincare covariant components in the Bethe-Salpeter equation hasn't been fulfilled yet.
-The main aim of the current work, as a first attempt, is to serve as a model to exhibit the effect of the $p$-wave.
-Therefore, it is still too early to tell the discrepancy between the two non-perturbatively computations while a sophisticated description of the higher angular momentum state under the effect of the magnetic field hasn't been achieved.
+A complete representation of Poincare covariant components in the Bethe-Salpeter equation has not been fulfilled yet.
+The main aim of the current work, as a first attempt, is to serve as a model to exhibit the effect of the $p$ wave.
+Therefore, it is still too early to tell the discrepancy between the two nonperturbative computations, while a sophisticated description of the higher angular momentum state under the effect of the magnetic field has not been achieved.

-Last but not least, even though the lifetime of magnetic fields in off-central heavy-ion is too short to result in any observations.
-Our analysis of weak decay constants will influence the astrophysical environment and the extension at finite temperatures will be explored in the future. \\
+Last but not least, even though the lifetime of magnetic fields in off-central heavy-ions is too short to result in any observations, our analysis of weak decay constants will influence the astrophysical environment and the extension at finite temperatures will be explored in the future. \\